 La Joya Special Education Center, Ecuador

 The community of Agualongo is serious about soccer.
 They host tournaments, play pickup games, and enjoy sports as a way to foster community pride and unity.
 In highland Ecuador, the sun goes down every night just after six, and games must come to an end.
 The community of Agualongo, however, decided that with stadium lights they could play longer, host larger tournaments, and spend more time together as neighbors and friends.
 A student who had spent a week in Agualongo with her Traveling School class during a Tandana service project decided she wanted to thank the community for their wonderful hospitality by helping achieve some of their goals, including acquiring lights for the soccer field.
 Another Traveling School group was able to help install the lights, and yet another visiting group helped paint the light posts and goal posts patriotic Ecuador colors.
 Let the games continue!
+In 2023, Tandana also supported by helping erect two roofs of the two volleyball courts.

 Padre Chupa, Ecuador